johndwells/Minimee/README.md

 * If using `{stylesheet=}` or external URLs, either cURL or file_get_contents() is required
 * If using `file_get_contents()`, PHP must be compiled with support for fopen wrappers (allow_url_fopen must be set to true in PHP.ini)
 * If using `file_get_contents()` and combining/minifying files over https, PHP must be compiled with OpenSSL support

+## Companion Add-Ons

+The architecture of Minimee2 has given me the opportunity to build other add-ons that extend Minimee's capabilities.
+So if you're curious, have a look at:

+* [MSMinimee](https://github.com/johndwells/MSMinimee) - a module that brings full MSM-compatibility to Minimee
+* [Minimee+LESS](https://github.com/johndwells/Minimee-LESS) - adds LESS processing to Minimee

 # Description